Hum Kisise Kum Nahin (2002 film)

-Despite the star cast the film had an average faring at the box office.
+The film was released on 31 May 2002 and despite its star cast, the film performed averagely at the box office.
 The film was remade in Kannada as Dhan Dhana Dhan (2011).

 Plot

-The film opens with Munna Bhai (Sanjay Dutt), a dreaded Mumbai-streeted goon, on the chase to Pillai (Ashish Vidyarthi).
+The film opens with Munna Bhai (Sanjay Dutt), a dreaded Mumbai goon, on the chase to Pillai (Ashish Vidyarthi).
 Munna Bhai catches him, and Pillai tries to escape into Komal's (Aishwarya Rai) dancing class.
 Komal stops Munna from beating him up and makes him say sorry to Pillai.
-Munna straight-away falls in love with her without realizing that he is in love.
+Munna instantly falls in love with her, without realizing that he is in love.
 Noticing that Munna Bhai seems to be ill, his sidekick takes him to Dr. Rastogi (Amitabh Bachchan), whose diagnosis is that Munna Bhai is suffering from the "love virus" which can only be cured with love.
-He advises Munna Bhai to try to woo the girl with whom he is smitten.
-What Dr. Rastogi and Munna Bhai do not realize is that this girl is none other than the doctor's younger sister.
-Rastogi takes Komal abroad to get her married, unaware she is in love with Raja (Ajay Devgn), the bowling instructor.
+He advises Munna Bhai to try to woo the girl he is smitten by.
+What no one yet knows is that the girl in question is Rastogi's younger sister.
+Rastogi takes Komal abroad to get her married, unaware that she is in love with Raja (Ajay Devgn), the bowling instructor.
 Raja, in disguise, fools Rastogi and follows them abroad.
 Munna Bhai is then on gun-point by Pillai, and Raja saves him.
 Unaware of knowing they both love the same girl, Rastogi makes a torn between them, which ends up getting Raja beat up.
 Munna Bhai gets his gun out, but before Rastogi realizes what he has done, Komal jumps in to save Raja and is shot.
 Munna Bhai realizing his mistake, surrenders, and gives up the crime world, while Dr. Rastogi also realizes his mistake and lets Komal marry Raja.